 But I think it is inefficient.
 Untrue.

 I read the little mermaid as aromantic as well, which is not canon but it’s just how I read it.
 I thought it was very interesting how love was analysed and pictured in this book.
+(Update: it has been confirmed that there is aromantic and demiromantic rep in this book.)

 The little mermaid has to learn a new language in the human world and this other favourite quote of mine really captures how I feel about speaking German sometimes.